derekolsen/koala/README.md

 Afterwards, run with: `./koala`.

-Alternatively, install the service unit as described below.
+Alternatively, install the service unit with Systemd as described below.

-## Testing

-Show verbose terminal output with `./koala -v` or `./koala --verbose`.

-To quickly test functionality, you may use VLC.

-Open VLC, navigate to `Media > Open Network Stream` and enter `udp://@:10022` replacing 10022 with whatever port your stream is pointing to.

-## Systemd
+## Systemd Installation

 ```
 cd koala
 ln -s $PWD /opt/koala
 ln -s $PWD/koala.service $HOME/.config/systemd/user/
 systemctl --user daemon-reload
+systemctl --user systemctl enable koala.service
 systemctl --user systemctl start koala.service
 ```

-Execute the following command when adding, removing, or modifying streams:
+Restart the service when adding, removing, or modifying streams:

 ```
 systemctl --user systemctl restart koala.service
 ```

+## Testing

+A `tests` script is provided to test exceptions and terminations.

+To test main functionality, you may use VLC.

+Open VLC, navigate to `Media > Open Network Stream` and enter `udp://@:$PORT` replacing $PORT with which port your stream is pointing to.

+Show verbose terminal output with `./koala -v` or `./koala --verbose`.

 ## Useful links